 Pedestrian injuries are often life-changing.
-If you or a loved one is hit by a car, understanding New York’s pedestrian laws is crucial.
+If you or a loved one is hit by a car, understanding pedestrian accident laws in New York is crucial.
 These statutes detail how fault is established, the reparation that may be available in particular circumstances, and the time limits on filing a claim.

 Buffalo, NY, the second-largest city on the eastern shores of Lake Erie, is a city known for its rebuilt busy streets, world-class architecture, vibrant arts scene, thriving neighborhoods, and resurgent waterfront.
 Busy intersections and many people are crossing the street.
 All of these conditions may lead to an accident.